Who Is A Lone Worker

 Employers must:

-• How to recognise situations where they feel at risk
+• How to recognize situations where they feel at risk

 • How to use conflict resolution techniques or leave the workplace

-• keep in touch with them and respond to any incident: Put procedures in place that enable direct contact with the lone worker so their manager can recognise signs of stress as early as possible.
-If contact is poor, workers may feel disconnected, isolated or abandoned.
+• keep in touch with them and respond to any incident: Put procedures in place that enable direct contact with the lone worker so their manager can recognize signs of stress as early as possible.
+If contact is poor, workers may feel disconnected, isolated, or abandoned.
 This can affect their performance and potentially their stress levels and mental health.

 When a lone worker will be at someone else’s workplace you must ask that employer about any risks and control measures to make sure they are protected.